jaytula/testing-react-course/sundaes-on-demand/NOTES.md

 1. What to render? `OrderConfirmation`
 2. Pass props? `nextPhase` mock
-3. Wrap render? no
+3. Wrap render? no.... does not `useOrderDetails`
 4. Which files for tests?  `tests/OrderConfirmation.test.tsx`
 5. What to test?
 That a message is present. `getByText`
 6. How to test?
-Force an error
+Override order POST handler for this test
 7. Do we need to async / await?
 Yes